Skip to content

 How Much Fat Should You Use?

-• Oil: Lighter texture, less chance of burning.
-Good for healthier variations.
+• Oil: Lighter texture with less risk of burning.

-• Garlic Fried Bread: Rub a garlic clove on the bread after frying.
+• Garlic fried bread: Rub with garlic after frying.

-• Cheese Melt: Add grated cheese in the final minute.
+• Cheese melt: Top with grated cheese near the end.

 What to Serve With Fried Bread